confluentinc/cp-docker-images/docs/quickstart.rst

       -e KAFKA_REST_SCHEMA_REGISTRY_URL=http://localhost:8081 \
       confluentinc/cp-kafka-rest:3.0.1

   For the next two steps, we're going to use CURL commands to talk to the REST Proxy.
-For the sake of simplicity, we'll run a new Schema Registry container on the same host to run them from the host network by pointing to http://localhost:8082.
+For the sake of simplicity, the Schema Registry and REST Proxy containers on same host with the REST Proxy listening at http://localhost:8082.

   .. sourcecode:: bash

     docker run -it --net=host --rm confluentinc/cp-schema-registry:3.0.1 bash

   Next, we'll need to create a consumer for Avro data, starting at the beginning of the log for our topic, ``bar``.
-As you can see in the startup command, we passed the ``KAFKA_REST_LISTENERS`` to ensure that the REST Proxy will be listening on port ``8082``.

   .. sourcecode:: bash